daveshap/ACE_Framework/README.md

 - **Environmental Telemetry** - Sensor data gathered throughout task execution for upper layer situational awareness.

 - **Internal State Updates** - Changes to internal condition triggered by resource consumption, wear and tear, or other internal impacts of tasks.

+# Security

+To ensure the safety and reliability of ACE implementations, several key architectural security strategies should be adopted:

+## Security Overlay

+A dedicated security overlay should monitor and inspect all layers and models within the ACE architecture.
+This overlay serves as an out-of-band monitoring system that is isolated from the main cognition pipelines.
+It implements several heuristics and best practices for security:

+- Stateless packet inspection of all northbound and southbound interlayer communications.
+This allows read-only monitoring of messaging without interference.

+- Runtime validation of model configurations and update protocols to prevent unverified modifications.

+- Continuous alignment analysis by presenting corner case inputs and probing for deviations from expected model behaviors based on training.

+- Privacy protection and encryption of data flows to prevent unauthorized access or tampering.

+By taking an end-to-end approach across all layers, the security overlay provides broad visibility into system-wide operations for enhanced protection.

+## Ensemble Models

+Within each layer, critical functions should leverage ensemble modeling techniques.
+This means utilizing a diverse collection of models trained with different techniques on different datasets.
+Ensemble strategies such as mixture-of-experts voting are then used to derive consensus predictions and decisions across models.

+The diversity of ensemble components provides resilience against individual model biases and limitations.
+Combining multiple perspectives minimizes the risk of any single model skewing outputs or being manipulated.

+Model selection and model training can be integrated into the Agent Model layer later on.

+## Inference Inspection

+Closely monitoring the inference behavior of models can catch alignment drifts or adversarial manipulations.
+The security overlay should implement inference inspection by:

+- Logging all inputs to models and their resulting outputs.

+- Testing models with known ground truth data and confirming expected outputs are produced.

+- Checking outputs for signs of bias and confirming fairness across protected categories.

+- Alerting human operators to statistically significant deviations in model behavior for evaluation.

+Ongoing inference inspection ensures models continue to behave as intended over their operational lifetimes.

+By combining strong isolation, diversity, and continuous validation, this layered security approach maximizes the safety and robustness of ACE implementations.
+Adopting these best practices will be critical for developing trustworthy autonomous systems.